 Contrary to what you might think, you can still delight a wine snob with wine gifts under 50 bucks.
 And, it’s a lot easier than trying to determine which bottle of vino floats their boat.
 Browse on: we’ve done all the thinking for you.

 The human race has long searched for ways to keep wine chilled in the great outdoors.
-This triple-walled, stainless steel bottle guarantees to keep Gewürztraminer glacial and Shiraz stable for an entire 24 hours!
-It promises no metallic taste and comes in 13 stylish colors with a funnel for transfer.
+This stainless steel carafe guarantees to keep Gewürztraminer glacial and Shiraz stable for an entire 24 hours!
+It holds a full bottle, 750ML, and comes in several colors.